Rowing at the 1924 Summer Olympics – Men's eight: Background

 This was the sixth appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The men's eight has been held every time that rowing has been contested, beginning in 1900.

 Great Britain and the United States were the dominant nations in the event, with the nations winning all five prior Olympic men's eight competitions between them.
 The United States held a 3–2 edge and the reigning crown.
 For the first time, Great Britain's top entry was not the Leander Club; instead, the Thames Rowing Club (winners of the Grand Challenge Cup at Henley in 1923) was the British boat in 1924.
 The Americans were represented by a crew from Yale University.
 Other contenders included the 1923 European Rowing Championships winners from Italy.

-Czechoslovakia, Hungary, and Switzerland entered but withdrew before competition.
+Czechoslovakia, Hungary, and Switzerland entered but withdrew before the competition.

 Argentina, Australia, Italy, and Spain each made their debut in the event (though Australian rowers had appeared as part of the Australasia team in 1912).
 Belgium, Canada, France, Great Britain, and the United States each made their fourth appearance, tied for most among nations to that point.